tnv1r/tnv1r/README.md

 Everything took an exciting turn when I became a design engineer at StarryAI, a state-of-the-art AI art generator.
 The thrill of building something from the ground up was exhilarating.
 But I didn't stop there.
 I went on to co-found a startup, immersing myself in the challenges and rewards of entrepreneurship.
 And now, I'm bringing my passion for coding and design to Vocode, a promising startup in YC's W23 batch.

 Up to this point, my focus was on soaking up as much knowledge as possible, setting myself apart in the process.
 But now, I feel a strong call to give back to the community that has been my backbone.
-That's the reason behind this blog and why you're here.
 Feel free to find me on my socials and let's connect.

 * 🌍  I'm based in Dhaka, Bangladesh